Amaya

 Enough of the was and let’s get into what is.

-In book 24 of Barbara Park’s Junie B. Jones’s book series, Junie B., First Grader: Boo… and I MEAN It! when her thoughts begin to consume her she realizes, “Only how can you not think about a situation if you’re trying not to think about a situation?
-I tapped my fingers very frustrated.
+In book 24 of Barbara Park’s Junie B. Jones’s book series, Junie B., First Grader: Boo… and I MEAN It!, when her thoughts begin to consume her, she realizes, “Only how can you not think about a situation if you’re trying not to think about a situation?
+I tapped my fingers, very frustrated.
 Then, all of a sudden, I saw my journal on my desk.
 And a good idea came in my head.
 ‘Cause sometimes if you write your problems in a journal, it makes you feel better about things.”

 Fun Facts